Northwest Territorial Imperative: Northwest Front

-Support
+Motivation and support

+Several reasons have been given as to why activists have chosen to turn this area into a future white homeland: it is farther removed from Black, Jewish and other minority communities than other areas of the United States are; it is geographically remote, making it harder for the federal government to uproot activists; its "wide open spaces" appeal to those who believe in the right to hunt and fish without any government regulations; it has the potential to be economically self sufficient; it has a small population, making it easier for racist migrants to "colonize" the territory; and it would also give them access to seaports and Canada.
+The formation of such a "White homeland" also involves the expulsion, euphemized as the "repatriation", of all non-Whites from the territory.

 The idea has been endorsed by various organizations including White Aryan Resistance, Wotansvolk, the White Order of Thule, Aryan Nations and Northwestern Imperative.
 The defunct Oregon-based white power skinhead organization Volksfront advocated for the Imperative, and Harold Covington founded the Northwest Front to promote white migration to the region.
 The Northwest Territorial Imperative was the motivation for Randy Weaver and his family to move to Idaho in the early 1980s; they were later involved in the Ruby Ridge incident.
-The plan was also the motivation for Chevie Kehoe and Daniel Lewis Lee torturing, robbing, and murdering a family-of-three in Arkansas in 1997.
+The plan was also the motivation for Chevie Kehoe and Daniel Lewis Lee torturing, robbing, and murdering a family of three in Arkansas in 1997.

 Neo-Nazi terrorist David Lane believed that the terrain of the Pacific Northwest was similar to Vietnam, such that a white separatist movement could successfully wage a guerilla war against the US government, comparable to the Vietnam War.
 Rinaldo Nazzaro, the founder of The Base, is a supporter of the Northwest Territorial Imperative.
-Nazzaro used to work for the Federal Bureau of Investigation (FBI) as an analyst and he also used to work as a contractor for The Pentagon, and he also claims to have served in Iraq and Afghanistan.

-Popular media

-Die Trying, a Jack Reacher novel, features a militia trying to implement the Northwest Territorial Imperative.